vgmstream/vgmstream/doc/TXTH.md

 ## Issues
 The `.txth` may be rejected if incorrect commands are found.
-Errors are shown in the console log (see *USAGE* guide), better try starting with a simple case (see examples) then add more complex commands until it fully works.
+Errors are shown in the console log (see *USAGE* guide), better try starting with a simple case from examples then add more complex commands until it fully works.

 Extension must be accepted/added to vgmstream (plugins like foobar2000 only load extensions from an accepted list in `formats.c`), or one could rename to any supported extension (like `.vgmstream`), or leave the file extensionless.
 Before renaming consider reporting the unknown extension so it can be added to the list (so similar games benefit, as long as the extension is a good fit).
 Some plugins allow playing unknown extensions too.